openframeworks/ofBook/20_intro_to_graphics/chapter.md

 			ofSetColor(ofRandom(50, 255));
 			float width = ofRandom(5, 20);
 			float height = ofRandom(5, 20);
-			float xoffset = ofRandom(-40, 40);
+			float xOffset = ofRandom(-40, 40);
-			float yoffset = ofRandom(-40, 40);
+			float yOffset = ofRandom(-40, 40);
-			ofRect(mouseX+xoffset, mouseY+yoffset, width, height);
+			ofRect(mouseX+xOffset, mouseY+yOffset, width, height);
 		}
 	}

-But let's add one more thing before you hit run.
-Into `setup`, add:
+But let's add one more thing inside `setup()` before hitting run.

 	ofSetFrameRate(60);

 **[Note: do I need to explain framerate?]**

-Why do we care about setting the framerate here?
+Why do we care about setting the frame rate here?
 We want to be able to accurately know (and control) how many rectangles our code will draw.
-We are drawing 10 every time the `draw` function is called, but without setting the framerate, we don't know ahout many times the `draw` function will be called per second.
-By setting the framerate to 60 frames per second, then we can say that our code will generate `10 rectangles per frame * 60 frames per second = 60 rectangles per second`.
+We are drawing 10 each frame when the `draw()` function is called, but without setting the frame rate, we don't know how many times the `draw()` function will be called per second.
+By explicitly defining the frame rate as 60 frames per second, we can say that our code will generate 60 rectangles per second (`10 rectangles per frame * 60 frames per second = 60 rectangles per second`).

-So what happens when you try using your new rectangle brush?
-You get a box-shaped, messy spread of random rectangles.
-Things are slowly becoming more interesting.
-But you might have been expecting to see a circular spread?
-Since we said that `xoffset` and `yoffset` could be random values between -40 and 40, we were actually picking values from a rectangular region of space.
-You can imagine the boundries of that region by thinking about what happens when `xoffset` and `yoffset` take on their extreme values (e.g. [`xoffset`, `yoffset`] values of [-40, -40], [40, -40], [40, 40], [-40, 40]).
+So what happens when we try using our new rectangle brush?
+You get a messy, box-shaped spread of random rectangles.
+Things are slowly becoming more interesting as you might have been expecting to see a circular spread?
+Since we said that `xOffset` and `yOffset` could be random values between -40 and 40, we were actually picking values from a rectangular region of space.
+You can imagine the boundaries of that region by thinking about what happens when `xOffset` and `yOffset` take on their extreme values (e.g. [`xOffset`, `yOffset`] values of [-40, -40], [40, -40], [40, 40], [-40, 40]).

-To generate a circular spread, we need to introduce a tiny pinch of mathematics.
-If we want to pick a random point that lives within a circle that has a particular size, it helps to think in terms of angles.
-Image you are at the center of a circle.
-If you rotate a random amount (let's call this the *polar angle*) and then move a random distance (let's call this the *polar radius*), you will end up in a random location within the circle (assuming you don't walk so far that you cross the boundry of your circle).
-You've defined a point in space by a polar angle and a polar radius instead of using an x coordinate and a y coordinate.
-What you've done is think in terms of what are called [polar coordinates](http://en.wikipedia.org/wiki/Polar_coordinate_system "Polar Coordinates Wiki").
-(In contrast, using x and y values to define a point is the [Cartesian coordinate system](http://en.wikipedia.org/wiki/Cartesian_coordinate_system "Cartesian coordinate system"].)
+To generate a circular spread, we need to introduce a bit of mathematics.
+If we want to pick a random point that lives within a circle of a particular size, it helps to think in terms of angles.
+Imagine that we are at the center of a circle.
+If we rotate a random amount (let's call this the *polar angle*) and then move a random distance (let's call this the *polar radius*), we will end up in a random location within the circle (assuming we don't walk so far that we cross the boundary of our circle).
+We've defined a point in space by a polar angle and a polar radius instead of using an x coordinate and a y coordinate.
+We have just begun to think think in terms of [polar coordinates](http://en.wikipedia.org/wiki/Polar_coordinate_system "Polar Coordinates Wiki").
+(In contrast, using x and y values to represent a point in space is called the [Cartesian coordinate system](http://en.wikipedia.org/wiki/Cartesian_coordinate_system "Cartesian coordinate system"].)

-**[Note: This could use a simple visual to show cartesian vs polar coords]**
+**[Note: This could use a simple visual to show cartesian vs polar coords]** **[bd: I can make a visual for you. remind me if I haven't done it by the time you read this.]**

 So where does this leave us in terms of our code?
-If we start at the mouse position, we want to pick a random direction (polar angle) and random distance (polar distance).
-Once we have those, we can convert them back to Cartesian coordinates (x and y values) to be used for our `xoffset` and `yoffset`.
-So modify your for loop inside your `draw` function to look like this:
+We want to pick a random direction (polar angle) and random distance (polar distance) from the mouse position and represent those values in polar coordinates.
+Once we have those we can convert them back to Cartesian coordinates (x and y values) to be used for our `xOffset` and `yOffset`.
+Let's modify our for loop inside of our `draw()` function to look like this:

 **[Note: Explain the trig conversion from polar to cartesian, or point to the math chapter section?]**